williamwith4ms/youtube-malicious-link-finder/README.md

 - [ ] lower false positive rate
 - [ ] AUR package

-these features are things i intend on adding, but i make no promises.
+These features are things I intend on adding, but I make no promises.